CodeYourFuture/syllabus-archive/html-css/lesson1.md

 }
 ```

 Not everyone uses a mouse.
 Some users will prefer a keyboard, where they can hit `tab` to move between links on a page.
-So that they can see where they are, you should add effects to the `:focus` psuedo class too.
+So that they can see where they are, you should add effects to the `:focus` pseudo class too.

 ```css
 .btn:hover,